ElementBlend/ModpackSurvivalV14/README.md

 ## Change log:

 You can view the change log in [here](https://github.com/ElementBlend/ModpackSurvivalV14/blob/main/CHANGELOG.md)
-* It is just some additional changes based on the original modpack `All The Mods 8` for our semi-private discord server
+* It is just some additional changes based on the original modpack `FTB Interactions` for our semi-private discord server
 * For original source, you can view it through the `src` folder